Arteta’s Smith Rowe gamble backfires but Pepe hands Arsenal crucial Europa League lifeline | Goal.com

 Yet he opted to roll the dice, surprising everyone by starting without a recognised striker and using 20-year-old playmaker Emile Smith Rowe as a false nine.

-It was something straight out of the Pep Guardiola playbook, but while it may have worked for Arteta’s mentor against Paris Saint-Germain in the Champions League, it failed miserably for the Arsenal boss in the El Madrigal.
+It was something straight out of the Pep Guardiola playbook, but while it may have worked for Arteta’s mentor against Paris Saint-Germain in the Champions League, it failed miserably for the Arsenal boss at El Madrigal.

 "It is the way we prepared the game," Arteta said afterwards.
 "It is the decision that I made, thinking that it was the best way to play.

-The key to playing with a false nine is having movement all around him to pull defenders out of position and ensure there are still plenty of bodies in and around the box.
+The key to playing with a false nine is having movement all around that player to pull defenders out of position and ensure there are still plenty of bodies in and around the box.

 But that just didn’t happen for Arsenal and Villarreal’s defence will rarely have had an easier evening than they did until Gabriel Martinelli was introduced just after the hour mark.